Modular-Design/pyMaterial/README.md

 ---

-A Python library for material and fatigue modeling.
+A Python library for material and failure modeling.